Rod Serling: Gaining fame

 "Patterns" dramatized the power struggle between a veteran corporate boss running out of ideas and energy and the bright, young executive being groomed to take his place.
 Instead of firing the loyal employee and risk tarnishing his own reputation, the boss enlists him into a campaign to push aside his competition.
 Serling modeled the character of the boss on his former commander, Colonel Orin Haugen.

 The New York Times critic Jack Gould called the show "one of the high points in the TV medium's evolution" and said, "[f]or sheer power of narrative, forcefulness of characterization and brilliant climax, Mr. Serling's work is a creative triumph."
 Robert Lewis Shayon stated in Saturday Review, "in the years I have been watching television I do not recall being so engaged by a drama, nor so stimulated to challenge the haunting conclusions of an hour's entertainment."
 The episode was a hit with the audience as well, and a second live show was staged by popular demand one month later.
 During the time between the two shows, Kraft executives negotiated with people from Hollywood over the rights to "Patterns".
 Kraft said they were considering rebroadcasting "Patterns", unless the play or motion picture rights were sold first.

 Immediately following the original broadcast of "Patterns", Serling was inundated with offers of permanent jobs, congratulations, and requests for novels, plays, and television or radio scripts.
 He quickly sold many of his earlier, lower-quality works and watched in dismay as they were published.
 Critics expressed concern that he was not living up to his promise and began to doubt he was able to recreate the quality of writing that "Patterns" had shown.

 Serling then wrote "Requiem for a Heavyweight" for the television series Playhouse 90 in 1956, again gaining praise from critics.

 In the autumn of 1957, the Serling family moved to California.
-When television was new, shows aired live from New York, but as studios began to tape their shows, the business moved from the East Coast to the West Coast.
+When television was new, shows aired live from New York, but as studios began to film their shows, the business moved from the East Coast to the West Coast.
 The Serlings would live in California for much of his life, but they kept property in Binghamton and Cayuga Lake as retreats for when he needed time alone.